eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 Reclaim Policy:    Delete
 Access Modes:      RWO
 VolumeMode:        Filesystem
-Capacity:          29Gi
+Capacity:          222Gi
 Node Affinity:
   Required Terms:
-    Term 0:        kubernetes.io/hostname in [cluster-august-lhrd5-worker-6w624]
+    Term 0:        kubernetes.io/hostname in [worker-2.lab01.redhatpartnertech.net]
 Message:
 Source:
     Type:          HostPath (bare host directory volume)
-    Path:          /var/hpvolumes/pvc-e2f75a46-7402-4bc6-ac30-acce7acd9feb
+    Path:          /var/hpvolumes/pvc-9462894f-cbf5-455f-8465-709ec6d6f428
     HostPathType:
 Events:            <none>
 ~~~

 There's a few important details here worth noting, namely the `kubevirt.io/provisionOnNode` annotation, and the path of the volume on that node.
-In the example above you can see that the volume was provisioned on *cluster-august-lhrd5-worker-6w624*, one our two worker nodes.
+In the example above you can see that the volume was provisioned on *worker-2.lab01.redhatpartnertech.net*, one our three worker nodes.

 Let's look more closely to verify that this truly has been created for us on the designated worker.